Tudorr02/IntroductionToRobotics/README.md

 [https://youtube.com/shorts/UV9fsi2b-7M](https://youtu.be/b93LjvrGLxs)https://youtu.be/b93LjvrGLxs

 # Homework 3
+  > This project controls the position of the segment and ”draw” it on the display.
+The movement between segments should be natural, meaning they should jump from the current positiononly to neighbors, but without passing through ”walls”.
   ### Requirements
    The  initial  position  should  be  on  the  DP.
 The  currentposition always blinks (irrespective of the fact that the segment is on oroff).
 Use the joystick to move from one position to neighbors (see table forcorresponding movement).
 Short pressing the button toggles the           segmentstate  from  ON  to  OFF  or  from  OFF  to  ON.
 Long  pressing  the  buttonresets the entire display by turning all the segments OFF and moving thecurrent position to the decimal point.
 Use `interrupts`!
    #### Be careful :